 , which can be seen in the illustration below:

 A Profile doesn't actually exist on the BLE peripheral itself, it's simple a pre-defined collection of Services that has been compiled by either the Bluetooth SIG or by the peripheral designers.
-The Heart Rate Profile
+The Heart Rate Profile, for example, combines the Heart Rate Service and the Device Information Service.
+The complete list of officially adopted GATT-based profiles can be seen here: Profiles Overview.

 Services are used to break data up into logic entities, and contain specific chunks of data called characteristics.
 A service can have one or more characteristics, and each service distinguishes itself from other services by means of a unique numeric ID called a UUID, which can be either 16-bit (for officially adopted BLE Services) or 128-bit (for custom services).